Anxiety Attacks: What No One Understands

 To cope with an anxiety attack, the first thing we need to do is deal with the emotional symptoms and try to confront the threat, fear, or stressful situation.

 Helping a person with an anxiety attack

 First, be understanding of their situation.
 They are not going crazy: They need your help and, above all, your calm and empathy.

 - As them to sit or take them someplace where they can get some fresh air.

 - If they are breathing too fast, offer them a bag to breathe in or get them to breathe as if they were trying to blow out a candle (with their lips pursed).

 - Keep repeating “you’re not having a heart attack”, “I’m here to help and everything will be ok”.
 (Speak calmly and gently)

 - Have them place one hand on their stomach and another on their heart.
 They need to get their breathing under control

-If the symptoms don’t go away and their pulse is really high, call a doctor, especially if the person has cardiopathy, diabetes or suffers from obesity.
+If the symptoms don’t go away and their pulse is really high, call a doctor.
+Do this especially if the person has any physical condition like cardiopathy, diabetes, or obesity.